linaGirl/travis-tools/README.md

 	travis-tools encrypt

 optional flags:
-- --save results to .travis.yml file
+- *--save* results to .travis.yml file
-- --repository=githubUserName/repositoryName ( must be provided when executed not inside a folger with a git repository )
+- *--repository*=githubUserName/repositoryName ( must be provided when executed not inside a folger with a git repository )

 ### travis pro

 	travis-tools encrypt --pro

 optional flags:
-- --username=githubUserName
+- *--username*=githubUserName
-- --password=githubPassword
+- *--password*=githubPassword
-- --save results to .travis.yml file
+- *--save* results to .travis.yml file
-- --repository=githubUserName/repositoryName ( must be provided when executed not inside a folger with a git repository )
+- *--repository*=githubUserName/repositoryName ( must be provided when executed not inside a folger with a git repository )

 ## VERSION HISTORY